emuehlstein/dmrconfig_dm32/dm32_reference/read_connection.md

 ## Expected image size

-- OEM CPS “factory codeplug” (`dm32_reference/code_plugs/factory.data`) is 659,456 bytes (0xA1000) with substantial 0xFF/0x00 fill and UI/message strings.
+- OEM CPS “factory codeplug” (`dm32_reference/code_plugs/factory.data`) is 659,456 bytes (0x0A1000) with substantial 0xFF/0x00 fill and UI/message strings.
-- A read session fetches multiple 4 KiB pages and many 1‑byte `0xFFxx` probes, not a contiguous span.
+- Assembling the OEM captures with `assemble_serial_reads.py` produces 16,776,972-byte images because the CPS issues many single-byte probes up to `0xFFxxxx`; despite the large extent, only 86 bytes above 0x0A1000 differ from `0xFF`, so the useful payload lives in the first 0x0A1000 region.
-- `device.img` typically ends at 0x200FF when including `0x01F0FF`.
-Omitting that guard page reduces size without losing user data.
+- Treat the `0xFFxxxx` tail as sparse housekeeping.
+Trimming the assembled image back to 0x0A1000 exactly matches the codeplug footprint while preserving every non-`0xFF` byte observed in the read logs.
 - Write sessions captured in `serial_capture_*_write.txt` rewrite the entire 0xA1000 image in aligned 4 KiB blocks rather than issuing minimal deltas.
 - For a compact logical image:
   - write a sparse file with only fetched pages at true addresses; or